egdelgadillo/simple-web-framework/README.md

 You can read more about this on the book, or you can also learn more about this at Stephen's course, currently lesson number 123.

-Thanks to this course I've not only strenthened the knowledge of the difference between composition and inheritance, but also the different ways to implement them as well as when and where to implement which, depending on the context.
+Thanks to this course I've not only strengthened the knowledge of the difference between composition and inheritance, but also the different ways to implement them as well as when and where to implement which, depending on the context.

 ### MVP